El Hiblu 3: Migration

 On 27 March 2019, a deflating and sinking dinghy with migrants was spotted off the coast of Libya by a patrol aircraft of the Mission Eunavfor Med.
 The ship El Hiblu 1 was told to rescue the over 100 migrants on board.
 The aircraft relayed the instruction of the Libyan Coast Guard to the El Hiblu 1 to go to the Libyan coast.
 Bringing migrants back to Libya is against the principle of Non-Refoulement because there is proof of human rights violations in the Libyan camps.
 There was protest among the migrants who feared severe violence in Libya.
 Abdalla and Abdul tried to calm the other migrants down.

 The El Hiblu 3 agreed to speak with the captain, Nadar El-Hiblu, inside his cabin.
 They explained the concerns of the other migrants, and negotiated transportation to Europe.
 According to Lamin, "[the captain] said he didn't have enough fuel to get to Italy, but he would take us to Malta instead".
 A press briefing from the Office of the United Nations High Commissioner for Human Rights stated: "[...]the circumstances around the captain’s decision to finally steer the ship to Malta are disputed[...]".
 As the ship was approaching Maltese waters, the captain was able to inform the Maltese government he was not in control of his vessel, and that "through coercive action" a group of men had hijacked the ship.
 El Hiblu 1 was later intercepted by the Special Operations Unit of Armed Forces of Malta, which regained control of the ship and detained 5 of the alleged hijackers before escorting El Hiblu 1 to Valletta, Malta.

-"After numerous denials, the El Hiblu 1 three were granted bail in November 2019".
+After numerous denials, the El Hiblu 3 were granted bail in November 2019 after more than 7 months in prison.
+They have to attend monthly hearings in the Courts of Valletta since 2019.
+In November 2023 the Attorney General issued a Bill of Indictment against the three young men with nine charges.